Advantages and Disadvantages of an HOA

 The Fees

-As mentioned previously, the HOA will require that fees are paid as a condition for living in a particular neighborhood.
+As mentioned previously, the HOA will require that fees be paid as a condition for living in a particular neighborhood.

 In the extensive home research report we referenced earlier in the article, the overall average amount paid per year for HOA is $2,800.
 Some areas will be more expensive while others will be significantly lower.